-Hepatitis B is found in the bodily fluids (such as blood, saliva and semen) of people with acute and chronic hepatitis B. Hepatitis B can be transmitted in a number of different ways, including through:
+Hepatitis B is found in the body fluids (such as blood, saliva, semen and vaginal secretions) of people with acute and chronic hepatitis B. Hepatitis B is very infectious and can be transmitted in a number of different ways, including through:

 - sharing contaminated drug injecting equipment;

-- using non-sterile, contaminated instruments such as those used for body-piercing and tattooing; and, to a lesser extent,
+- using non-sterile, contaminated instruments, for example in body-piercing, tattooing or acupuncture; and, to a lesser extent,

 - sharing personal items that could break the skin (such as toothbrushes or razors) and household contact (for example contact between children with open sores).

-Symptoms of acute hepatitis B infection usually develop about 3 months after being infected with the virus.
+Many people don’t have symptoms of acute (new) hepatitis B infection, but if they do, symptoms usually develop about 3 months after being infected with the virus.
 Symptoms may include: